-If you have never gone for zip lining you definitely should.
-I highly recommend The Forest- very scenic zip line, the longest zip lines in the region and high safety standards so you know your life is in safe hands.
+If you have never gone ziplining you definitely should.
+I highly recommend ziplining at the Forest.
+Enjoy the beautiful scenery as you glide across the longest ziplines in the region.
+High safety standards are assured and there is no need to worry.
 It was so much fun cannot wait to go back and perhaps do the six lines and probably paintball.

-They have other activities such as Archery, Mountain biking, Nature walks, Paint balling, Fly fishing, Camping, Team building and Tree planting.
+Ziplining is the main offering, however, they offer other activities such as Horse Riding, Archery, Mountain biking, Nature walks, Paintballing, Fly fishing, Camping, Team building, and Tree planting.

-Zip lining at The Forest was amazing and definitely the best birthday plan!
+Ziplining at the Forest was terrific and definitely the best birthday plan!

 Push your limits and Seek Discomfort